 Tourists flock here during the high season (mainly June – August) for the beautiful beaches near scenic cities like Izmir and Bodrum and some of the nearby historical ruins and sites, like Ephesus and Troy, so everything can get pretty crowded.

 The outdoor historical sites can be extremely hot during the summer months and there’s little shade to be had, so it’s best to visit in the early morning or in the late afternoon/evening.

-If you’re still game to swim during either end of the shoulder season (late April and early October), the beaches will be less crowded.
+The beaches will be less crowded if you’re still game to swim during either end of the shoulder season (late April and early October).
 The shoulder season is likely to be the most pleasant for sightseeing and visiting the ruins.

 Best Time to Visit The Mediterranean Coast

 This section of Turkey’s coastline, also known as the “Turkish Riviera” or the “Turquoise Coast,” runs from near Marmara to Cape Anamur along the Mediterranean in the south of the country.
 It’s an area with beautiful beaches and scenic seaside towns, like its most well-known and largest city, Antalya.